 In June 2003 The Headland regained its AA 4 star status to the delight of the directors and employees.
 Meanwhile the village project of 40 one, two and three bedroom cottages, developed in two phases between 2000 and 2005, has proved to be a very successful venture and achieved VisitBritain’s highest award of 5 stars at the first attempt, and has maintained it since Gold Award in 2010.
 The Headland is very proud of its Cornishness and the staff uniforms reflect this, the gold and black ties and scarves worn are made from Cornish national tartan.

 Darryl Reburn arrived in May 2010 as Deputy General Manager and in April 2012, Darryl was appointed as General Manager.
 He has a wealth of experience in Cornish hotels with the Brend Group and Fowey Hall.
-He will be ably assisted by Adam Cornish (who started in August 2004 as a trainee manager) as his deputy, who is well known as our previous Front of House Manager.
+He will be ably assisted by Karl Solomon as his deputy, who has recently joined us in November 2014.

 The great team of loyal staff, together with the family, are ensuring The Headland strives to be one of the best luxury family hotels with traditional, old fashioned values.